UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

 The staple crossovers are spaced fairly regularly between any two pairs of adjacent helices, the only complications being
 1) the leftmost crossover is at offset 16 or 32 depending on the parity of the two helix indices, and
-2) We leave omit staple crossovers at the seam.
+2) We omit staple crossovers at the seam.

 ```python
 def create_design() -> sc.Design: